 Land-based AAV instructions must clearly identify which actions an AAV must undertake.
-For example, where applicable, the instructions should specify what must be done, where it must be done, and how and when it must be done.
+For example, the instructions should specify what must be done, where it must be done, and how and when it must be done.

-A land-based AAV instruction template with guidance notes is at Appendix A. We are also publishing pre-filled land-based AAV instructions on MICoR for many of the major markets.
+A land-based AAV instruction template with guidance notes is at appendix A. Pre-filled land-based AAV instructions are available on Micor for many of the major markets.
 Exporters can download these pre-filled templates and fill in their specific details or check their current land-based AAV instructions against them.